-Go and Rust are two of the hottest compiled programming languages.
-I develop in Go full-time and love it, and I’m learning more about Rust recently – its an exciting language.
+Go and Rust are two of the hottest compiled programming languages, but which is more popular, Go or Rust?.
+I develop in Go full-time and love it, and I’m learning more about Rust recently – it’s an exciting language.
 Let’s explore some differences between the two and look at which is growing faster in the popularity polls.

 According to the StackOverflow 2019 surveys, Go is ahead in the polls when it comes to programming and markup languages.